What is a Prop Bet?

 Fun vs. Skilled Prop Bets

-There are two main types of prop bets offered by Massachusetts sports betting apps and sites: skilled and fun/exotic prop bets.
+There are two main types of prop bets offered by mobile sports betting apps in Massachusetts and sites: skilled and fun/exotic prop bets.
 Skilled prop bets are the type you will most encounter and usually have to do with some part of the gameplay.
 Fun prop bets, or novelty props, usually consist of betting on something that doesn't have to do with the gameplay at all and is especially popular for big events like Super Bowls.

 Skilled Prop Bet Examples